 Scroll down to download The Everymom’s free, Halloween coloring pages and be sure to tag us on Instagram (@theeverymom) to show off what you and your LOs have created!

 Is there anything more classically Halloween than a Jack-o’-Lantern?
 Before you carve a pumpkin at home this season, get into the spirit by printing out and coloring this cute page featuring a smiley Jack.
 Encourage your little one to color this pumpkin in classic orange with an illuminated yellow inside or get creative with fun, rainbow colors!
 (Need some Jack-o’-Lantern carving inspo?
 Click here!)

 Unlike the Sanderson sisters from our favorite Halloween movie Hocus Pocus (and now, Hocus Pocus 2!), this little gal is a friendly witch who loves to celebrate spooky season.
 Encourage imaginative play with your child as they color in this page and create a story about this witch’s life.
 What’s her name?
 Where does she live?
 And what spells can she do?
 Not only will coloring be a fun at-home activity, but the storytelling aspect will keep LOs engaged and flexing their creativity.

-Another little witch for kids to color and befriend, this third printable page pairs well with the one above.
-Allow your LO to expand their storytelling skills by adding this witch friend into their Halloween tale.
+A cute wizard for kids to color and befriend, this third printable page pairs well with the one above.
+Allow your LO to expand their storytelling skills by adding this wizard friend into their Halloween tale.
 As a bonus activity, color in all six of these pages and then string them together using a hole punch and ribbon to create a fun and festive Halloween banner to hang on a bookshelf or on your fireplace mantle.